Luthaf/rascaline/docs/src/devdoc/how-to/new-calculator.rst

 ++++

 First, we have one function defining the set of keys that will be in the final ``TensorMap``.
-In our case, we will want to have the center atom species and the neighbor atom species as keys.
-This allow to only store data if a given neighbor is actually present around a given center.
+In our case, we will want to have the central atom type and the neighbor atom type as keys.
+This allow to only store data if a given neighbor is actually present around a given atom.

 We could manually create a set of `Labels`_ with a `LabelsBuilder`_ and return them.
-But since multiple calculators will create the same kind of keys, there are already implementation of typical species keys.
-Here we use ``CenterSingleNeighborsSpeciesKeys`` to create a set of keys containing the center species and one neighbor species.
+But since multiple calculators will create the same kind of keys, there are already implementation of typical atomic types keys.
+Here we use ``CenterSingleNeighborsTypesKeys`` to create a set of keys containing the central atom type and one neighbor type.
 This key builder requires a ``cutoff`` (to determine which neighbors it should use) and ``self_pairs`` indicated whether atoms should be considered to be their own neighbor or not.